 DevSecOps – short for Development Security and Operations – is the practice of integrating security continuously throughout the software and/or application development lifecycle.

-DevSecOps is an outgrowth of the DevOps movement, which aims to accelerate the software development lifecycle and enable the rapid release schedule of applications and updates.
-DevSecOps builds on this agile framework by infusing security within each phase of the process in order to minimize security vulnerabilities and improve compliance—all without slowing down release cycles.
+DevSecOps is an outgrowth of the DevOps movement, which aims to accelerate the software development lifecycle and enable the rapid response schedule of applications and updates.
+DevSecOps builds on this agile framework by incorporating security measures within each phase of the IT process in order to minimize security vulnerabilities and improve compliance – all without impacting speed of release cycles.

 A DevSecOps mindset is an absolute necessity for any IT organization that is leveraging containers or the cloud, both of which require new security guidelines, policies, practices, and tools.
 Due to the agile nature of these technologies, security must be integrated at every stage of the DevOps lifecycle.